Manitoba’s Justice System #

 “Judges have an expectation to fulfil their role with integrity and honour in their duty of discretion.
 Judges’ comments must not derogate from their ethical obligations and undermine public confidence in the judiciary and judicial institutions”. (adapted)

-I am at a loss to understand why judges feel they can distort and manipulate the details of our family narrative for an audience intimately familiar with the facts.
+I am at a loss to understand the contumely of judges who feel they can distort and manipulate the details of our family narrative for an audience intimately familiar with the facts.
 The community expects Appeals Judges to exhibit, and be seen to exhibit, the highest standards of integrity.
 Yet this Appeals Court’s determinations appear to have an ulteriour agenda, rather than reflect reality.
+To proclaim falsehoods, as fact, to an audience of senior family members, is an indefensibly grievous insult.

 How many times have Chartier and Joyal been the subject of investigations by the CJC?
 The Appeals court appears to share an echo chamber with the Queen’s Bench, if the Hoffman/Heinrichs case is any guide.